-Each Ginnie Mae II Certificate pool consists entirely of fixed rate mortgage loans.
-Fixed rate mortgage loans underlying any particular Ginnie Mae II Certificate may have annual interest rates that vary from each other by up to 1.00% per annum.
-The per annum pass-through rate on each Ginnie Mae II Certificate will be between 0.50% and 1.50% per annum, in the case of Ginnie Mae II Certificates issued prior to July 1, 2003, and will be between 0.25% and 0.75%, in the case of Ginnie Mae II Certificates issued on or after July 1, 2003, less than the highest annual interest rate per annum on any mortgage loan included in the pool of mortgage loans backing that Ginnie Mae II Certificate.
+Each Ginnie Mae II Certificate pool backing Trust MBS will consist entirely of fixed rate single family mortgage loans.
+Fixed rate mortgage loans underlying any particular Ginnie Mae II Certificate that is a Trust MBS may have annual interest rates that vary from each other by up to 1.00% per annum.
+The per annum pass-through rate on each such Ginnie Mae II Certificate will be between 0.50% and 1.50% per annum, in the case of Ginnie Mae II Certificates issued prior to July 1, 2003, and will be between 0.25% and 0.75%, in the case of Ginnie Mae II Certificates issued on or after July 1, 2003, less than the highest annual interest rate on any mortgage loan included in the pool of mortgage loans backing that Ginnie Mae II Certificate.